TharuDB/TharuDB/README.md

 😄 Pronouns: She/Her

-⚡ Fun fact: I started coding when I was just 16 years old and have been in love with it ever since!
+⚡ Fun fact: Besides coding, I'm also a huge fan of science fiction novels and movies.

 <!---
 TharuDB/TharuDB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.